lukehsiao/SecretMessageMaker/README.md

 # SecretMessageMaker
 A simple program used to introduce kids to programming.
 Turns a human readable string into a non-human readable string in a deterministic way.
-Used to introduce kids to simple constructs like if-then statements and how letters and numerically represented in computers.
+Used to introduce kids to simple constructs like if-then statements and how letters are numerically represented in computers.

 ## Dependencies
 On Linux, you will first need to install python: